-Adho Mukha Svanasana is practiced as a free-standing posture or as part of a Vinyasa sequence and is used as a resting point for stretching the back of the legs and the shoulders.
-(Source)
+Adho mukha svanasana is practiced as a free-standing posture or as part of a vinyasa sequence and is used as a “resting” point for stretching the back of the legs and the shoulders.

-This pose stretches the hamstrings, calves, spine and back.
-While this can help with relief from discomfort and prevent strain, exercise caution.
-Go slowly and don’t push your body beyond its limits.
+This pose stretches the hamstrings, calves, spine, and muscles in the back.
+Go slowly and listen to your body’s limits.

 Mudra: Apana Mudra

-How to: The tips of the middle and ring finger (Aakash or Ether and Earth) touches the tip of the thumb.
+How to: The tips of the middle and ring finger touch the tip of the thumb.
 The forefinger and little finger are stretched out and straight.

 Om Mani Padme Hum Mantra